 Of course, posters themselves are often rectangular, but the art printed on them can be many different shapes.

 Maybe the art on the poster has a lot of circles.
 Maybe it’s blocky.
-Either way, try to find something to compliment it.
+Either way, try to find something to complement it.

-For instance, our Hanover frame has a rounded-off edge, as does our Hammond.
+For instance, our Hanover frame has a rounded-off edge.
 Let’s say you’re framing the Shrek movie poster; it has a lot of bubble-looking letters, as well as the circular-looking antennae at the beginning of the logo.
-A Hanover or Hammond style would look great with that to accent the rounded designs.
+A Hanover style would look great with that to accent the rounded designs.

 The opposite is true for posters with blocky shapes and designs.
 The Bradford, Stafford, and Ashford would all be great, as they would mimic the straighter lines.